Statistical semantics

 In linguistics, statistical semantics applies the methods of statistics to the problem of determining the meaning of words or phrases, ideally through unsupervised learning, to a degree of precision at least sufficient for the purpose of information retrieval.

 History

 The term statistical semantics was first used by Warren Weaver in his well-known paper on machine translation.
-He argued that word sense disambiguation for machine translation should be based on the co-occurrence frequency of the context words near a given target word.
-The underlying assumption that "a word is characterized by the company it keeps" was advocated by J.R.
-Firth.
+He argued that word-sense disambiguation for machine translation should be based on the co-occurrence frequency of the context words near a given target word.
+The underlying assumption that "a word is characterized by the company it keeps" was advocated by J. R. Firth.
 This assumption is known in linguistics as the distributional hypothesis.
-Emile Delavenay defined statistical semantics as the "statistical study of meanings of words and their frequency and order of recurrence".
+Emile Delavenay defined statistical semantics as the "statistical study of the meanings of words and their frequency and order of recurrence".
 "Furnas et al. 1983" is frequently cited as a foundational contribution to statistical semantics.
 An early success in the field was latent semantic analysis.